 On the same day that Lessa was arrested, police found 117 M-16 assault rifles at a Rio home linked to Lessa when they raided it.
 Investigators said that Lessa was a contract killer and gunrunner for the militia group, who had been forced to retire from the police after being severely injured in a car bomb attack.

 Ronnie Lessa had been living in the same luxury condominium building where Bolsonaro owns an apartment.
 What’s more, in January 2019, it emerged that Flávio Bolsonaro, the eldest son of President Jair Bolsonaro, had employed the wife and mother of the militia group’s founder, “Capitão Adriano.”
 As well as being implicated in the murder of Marielle Franco, Adriano Nóbrega also allegedly participated in a salary kick-back scheme, known as “rachadinha,” involving Flávio Bolsonaro.

 An operation, dubbed “The Untouchables” (Os Intocáveis), was carried out in January 2019 to arrest key militia members operating in the Rio das Pedras favela.
 Among the five people arrested was the military police officer Ronaldo Paulo Alves Pereira, who allegedly took part in the assassination of Marielle Franco.

-The criminal group have a monopoly over illegal sales of gas, Internet access, transportation, mining and even oil theft, and the extortion money is then used to fund illegal real estate in Rio de Janeiro.
+The criminal group has a monopoly over illegal gas sales, Internet access, transportation, mining and even oil theft.
+The extortion money is then used to fund illegal real estate in Rio de Janeiro.

 In April 2019, two residential buildings collapsed in the community of Muzema in Rio de Janeiro, killing at least four people.
 A police operation revealed that the buildings had been constructed illegally.
 A further investigation revealed that Escritório do Crime had financed the construction of a number of these buildings, selling illegal apartments off for thousands of dollars.